oliverlundquist/oliverlundquist.com/_posts/2018-03-05-mysql-duplicates-when-sorting-in-descending-order.markdown

 The following four queries were the ones that I executed to paginate the total 190 entries into four pages.
 Sure enough, the IDs `21990` and `21991` appeared on both page number 2 and 3.

-{% highlight plaintext %}
+{% highlight sql %}
 select id,created_at from `products` where `status` <> 0 `created_at` desc limit 50 offset 0
 select id,created_at from `products` where `status` <> 0 `created_at` desc limit 50 offset 50
 select id,created_at from `products` where `status` <> 0 `created_at` desc limit 50 offset 100
 select id,created_at from `products` where `status` <> 0 `created_at` desc limit 50 offset 150
 {% endhighlight %}

 I'm pretty sure this will not happen if you do not have many entries with the same value.
-This might be an optimization they have implemented in the MySQL engine on purpose so that the database does not scan all entries before getting the offset in the dataset.
-Instead, in this case it seems to start fetching entries when it has found, in this case, 50 matching entries.
+That's because if you are sorting on one column with many duplicates the order of them is not guaranteed if you are not specifying a secondary sorting column.
+So, in this case, the duplicate data was because of this specific dataset.
+That said, it is good practice to always sort by a second column as well, especially when working with pagination that is sorted on a column with many duplicates.

-Let me know if I got this completely wrong.
+I sure learned my lesson and I hope that this was helpful for anyone out there in a similar situation.

 I'll finish the article by dropping the whole dataset here, have a good one!

-{% highlight plaintext %}
+{% highlight sql %}
 select id,created_at from `products` where `status` <> 0 order by `created_at` desc
 21914   2018-03-02 13:08:42
 22077   2018-03-02 12:20:45